What is Smudging?

 I was lucky enough to have a friend at one point in my life that was Native American.
 She told me a little bit about what her culture was like, but the biggest thing that she taught me about was Smudging.
+She absolutely loved showing people how it was done, and it always felt amazing when she’d smudge our home.
 It is now something that I do regularly when I am feeling extra stressed or just want to clear the house of negative energy.

 Smudging is basically the practice of using the smoke of certain herbs to help purify the air and cleanse negative energies.
 The main herbs used are white sage and/or cedar.
 Many people smudge their homes when major changes happen in their life (new baby, new home, loss of a family member, job change, etc), at the change of seasons, or especially when we are ringing in a New Year.
 It has also been used to help spirits leave your home if you feel like you have an issue with that (which is exactly what prompted me to start smudging regularly).

 The best times to smudge are during times of extra stress, when you are moving into a new home, if a person moves or moves in, if you’re starting a new job, getting a new pet, having a baby, or even just at each full moon.
 The full moon is perfect if you have crystals to cleanse too- more about that in another post!.